TheGreymanShow/vertical-pod-autoscaler-operator/blogpost.md

 ## Future Work

 - Expose the VPA recommendations metrics using kube-state-metrics to query in PromQL.
-- Install VPA in Jupyter Lab namespace in OCP
-- Jupyter Lab namespace does not have deployments only has pods.
-- VPA only works with Deployments, StatefulSets, DaemonSets, ReplicaSets etc. You cannot use it with a standalone Pod that does not have an owner.
-- Hence, we can create a custom controller and associate it with pods and associate the created custom controller to VPA custom resource.
+- Install VPA in Jupyter Lab namespace in OCP.
+Jupyter Lab namespace does not have deployments only has pods.
+VPA only works with Deployments, StatefulSets, DaemonSets, ReplicaSets etc. You cannot use it with a standalone Pod that does not have an owner.
+Hence, we can create a custom controller and associate it with pods and associate the created custom controller to VPA custom resource.

 ## Credits